xingda920813/ScaterKnife/README.md

 1-3.Same as the procedure in Activity;

-4.Select the variable name of fragment view / itemView ;
+4.Select the variable name of fragment view / itemView;

 5.Tools -> ScaterKnife, then Scala lazy val declarations are generated.